benmneb/suttacentral-static/README.md

 ### Minimal

-- No editions, essays, guides, map, testimonies, dictionaries, subjects, similes, names or terms pages, and no search—it’s just the tipitaka.
+- No editions, essays, guides, map, testimonies, dictionaries, subjects, similes, names or terms pages—it’s just the tipitaka, Web 1.0 style.
 - No translations other than English.
-- No javascript.
+- No javascript needed for reading the texts, navigating between them, or adjusting view settings.
+If you want to your view settings to persist, to use the in-site text-to-speech or search, enable javascript.

 ### Alternative